These numbers are based on average capacity and standard itineraries.

 We are one of just a handful of companies in the world (and there really needs to be more) to have set ourselves science-based emission reduction targets.
 While most governments, businesses and other organisations have set themselves the goal of a 50% reduction in emissions by 2030, we want to go further.

-Our target is to reduce our CO2 emissions by 90% per traveller over the period 2020-2030.
-This equates to a 9% year on year reduction, each year for the next decade and includes those emissions arising from our offices, our vehicle fleet, staff travel, website hosting and every element of the trips that we provide – accommodation, meals, transport, activities and guides.
+Our target is to reduce our Scope 1 & 2 CO2 emissions by 90% per traveller and Scope 3 emissions by 50% over the period 2020-2030.
+These reductions include those emissions arising from our offices, our vehicle fleet, staff travel, website hosting and every element of the trips that we provide – accommodation, meals, transport, activities and guides.
 We recognise that achieving such significant reductions isn’t going to be easy and we will have to work hard and creatively to make this happen.

 Future challenges in reaching our target will include looking at how we can reduce road travel in our itineraries, how quickly we can introduce electric vehicles into our fleet and deciding which hotels we choose to work with.